BeileiCui/MS-TFAL/README.md

-# [MICCAI'2023]Rectifying Noisy Labels with Sequential Prior: Multi-Scale Temporal Feature Affinity Learning for Robust Video Segmentation (MS-TFAL)
+# [MICCAI'2023] Multi-Scale Temporal Feature Affinity Learning for Robust Video Segmentation (MS-TFAL)

 ## Introduction
 * This is the implementation for our MS-TFAL.